Fujifilm X100F vs Olympus E-P1

 It is notable that the X100F has a microphone port, which is missing on the E-P1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-P1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2.
+Both the X100F and the E-P1 have been discontinued, but can regularly be found used on eBay.
+The E-P1 was replaced by the Olympus E-P2, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X100F or the Olympus E-P1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.